roncampbell/NICAR2019/Gathering and cleaning data in R.md

 # Gathering and cleaning data in R

 This is the third of a three-part introduction to <code>R</code>.
 We'll import California demographic data from the web that requires some cleaning.
-We'll also analyze airport flight delays that will make sense only when it is merged with other data.
-With a little practice, these skills will become second nature.
+We'll also analyze an airport flight delay database that contains several coded fields that must be merged with other databases.
+With a little practice, cleaning and merging will become second nature.
 But first let's load the R packages we'll need.
 The ace IRE/NICAR staff has already installed them for the conference.

 (Hint: If you're not at the conference, remember that you must install packages before you can use them.
-To do so, make sure you have a working web connection and then type at the console prompt this command: <code>install.packages("xxx")</code> where xxx is the name of the package.)
+To do so, make sure you have a working web connection and then type this command at the console prompt: <code>install.packages("xxx")</code> where xxx (in quote marks) is the name of the package.)

 > library(tidyverse)